voidquark/promtail/README.md

 This role is tailored for operating systems such as **RedHat**, **Rocky Linux**, **AlmaLinux**, **Ubuntu**, and **Debian**.

 **🔑 Key Features**
-- **🛡️ Root-less Log Collection**: Promtail operates without requiring root privileges.
-ACL (Access Control List) ensures that Promtail can access logs securely without needing root permissions.
+- **⚡ Root-less/Root runtime**: By default, Promtail operates in root-less mode, utilizing ACL (Access Control List) to securely access logs without requiring root permissions.
+You have the option to configure root mode if necessary.
 - **🧹 Effortless Uninstall**: Easily remove Promtail from your system using the "promtail_uninstall" tag.

-📢 **[Check the blog post](https://voidquark.com/blog/rootless-promtail-with-ansible/)** 📝 **Understand the rationale behind constructing this role in a specific manner.**
+📢 **[Check the blog post](https://voidquark.com/blog/rootless-promtail-with-ansible/)** 📝 **Learn more about root-less mode.**

 ## Table of Content